jneug/typst-codelst/manual.typ

 Since it is common to highlight code blocks by putting them inside a #cmd-[block] element, CODELST does so with a light gray background and a border.

-The frame can be modified by setting #arg[frame] to a function with ine argument, a custom wrapper can be specified.
-To do this globally you can create your own #cmd-[sourcecode] command:
+The frame can be modified by setting #arg[frame] to a function with one argument, a custom wrapper can be specified.
+To do this globally, an alias #cmd-[sourcecode] command can be created:

 #example[````
 #let codelst-sourcecode = sourcecode